RWallace1ro/se_project_express/README.md

-# Project 12
+# Project 13

 ## Description and functionality

-Created a back-end server for the WTWR application.
+Set up user authorization and secure the server that host the application

-Initilized the database to stored the user and clothing item data.
+Expanded the user schema with an email and password

+Updated the createUser controller

-Created schemas and models for the user and clothing items.
+Created routes and controllers for signing up and signing in

-Implemented routes and controllers for the users and clothing items.
+Created routes and controllers for modifying the current user data

-Set up a database and connected it to the server.

-Configured the routes and controllers and handled errors.
+Created middleware for authorization

+Protected existing routes

 ## Technology and technique utilized

-The project required installing, setting up Express project, and creating an Express server in the project root to serve as an entry point.
-The Express Server was configured to run on port 3001.
+The project required installing a validator

 Utilized linter to find errors and maintian code consistency.

-Installed nodemon package as a dev dependency to ensure the server restart when the project files change.
+Utilized nodemon package as a dev dependency to ensure the server restart when the project files change.
 The application is launched with a hot reload when running the npm run dev command.

-Installed MongoDB to ensure initilization of the database that store the user and clothing item data.
+Utilized MongoDB to ensure initilization of the database that store the user and clothing item data.

 Utilized Postman to create a test user to check the project; GitHub was also used for this process